graphitemaster/neothyne/docs/STYLE.md

 the namespace, appropriately named "utility".

-Namespace names should be short, concise, and easy to type repeatedly as the use of "using namespace" is discouraged.
+Namespace names should be short, concise, and easy to type repeatedly as the use of `using namespace` is discouraged.

 Don't indent contents of the namespace the same way other scopes are indented, everything should stay on the first column in a namespace; however a nested